jonwright/bslz4decoders/README.md

 - getting data decompressed directly inside a GPU
 - reading an ROI without decompressing a full image (for CPU)
-- learning about what is happening in when reading compressed data
+- learning about what is happening when reading compressed data

 To build:
 ```